Norfolk House (Dedham, Massachusetts)

-The Norfolk House was a tavern in Dedham, Massachusetts originally built in 1801 and located at 19 Court Street.
+The Norfolk House also known as the Norfolk Hotel, was a tavern in Dedham, Massachusetts originally built in 1801 and located at 19 Court Street.
 It hosted John Quincy Adams, Andrew Jackson, and the Marquis de Lafayette.

 Martin Marsh

 During the first few years of the 19th century, several turnpikes, including those linking Boston and Providence and Dedham and Hartford, were laid through Dedham.
 Inns and taverns sprung up along the new roads as more than 600 coaches would pass through Dedham each day on their way to Boston or Providence.
 As many as 40 coaches passed through town every day, and Dedham was the first stop on the way to Providence, or the last stop on the way to Boston.